Pullman train (UK): Continuation

 The Venice Simplon Orient Express company has sought to recreate the ambience of the heyday of Pullman travel prior to World War II by purchasing much of the previous brown-and-cream Pullman stock from preservation trusts or general storage, and after restoration, began operations in April 1982.

 In 2006 the Blue Pullman was recreated with locomotive-hauled Mark 2 rolling stock (since none of the original Blue Pullman DEMUs were preserved) by FM Rail's Hertfordshire Rail Tours subsidiary and then after its demise, by Cotswold Rail.

 In February 2008, the Stobart Group launched a Pullman-style railtour company as the Stobart Pullman, operating for a period of just six months with Direct Rail Services Mark 3s.

 In 2009, the 5BEL Trust commenced a project to return a five-car Class 403 Brighton Belle train to mainline operation.
 This represents the first time that a heritage electric traction unit will return to the mainline.
 The class 403 bodies are being fitted to class 421 frames.
 As at June 2019, testing is planned for spring 2020 so that charter and public runs might commence a few months after.

 Pullman train preservation

-The Pullman cars have been very popular on preserved railways and museums around Britain, with longer lines hosting regular dining services with the restored sets.

-Please note the list below is of the railways that have or once had a pullman coach.
+The Pullman cars have been popular on preserved railways and museums around Britain, with longer lines hosting regular dining services with the restored sets.
+The list below is of the railways that have or once had a Pullman coach.